 A difficulty identified is that in some MSP meetings planners, GIS experts, inspire representatives etc. all speak a different ‘language’ and often little progress is made during the meeting.
 Planners need to have some technical knowledge of the data, otherwise they miss things.
 The knowledge gap between practitioners needs to be addressed.

 In order to set-up a dedicated working group on MSP data, there would need to be a very clear mandate for any such group and it would need to be the representatives of the MSEG that nominate the relevant national contact.
-A training session for the data working group could come from the participants in the existing projects.
+A training session for the data working group could come from the participants in the existing projects.???
 The proposal could have many positive multiplying effects going forwards.

 In addition, the European Atlas of the Seas is an excellent communication and educational mechanism which could be used to publicise the work being done.
 European Atlas of the Seas makes use of the EU automatic translation tool, which may be useful in ensuring consistency in MSP process and the terminology used.